DATA-spring2026/DataAnalyticsSec12/README.md

 # DataAnalyticsSec12

-Here is some text. *This is bold text.*
+This is a demo repository for the Section 12 class.
+It contains some in-class demo files.